wasi-shah/Docker-AKS/00.3 Kubernetes/Readme.md

 > [!important]
 > **Question: What are the three ways to attach volumes to pod?**
-<br> **1.
-Directly** - Create a PV and assign a PV name is pod definition
+- **1. Directly** - Create a PV and assign a PV name is pod definition
-<br> **2.
-Persistence Volume Claim**
+- **2. Persistence Volume Claim**
-  - You create 1.PV and the
+  - 1 You create PV
-  - 2.Claim you define how much space you need.
+  - 2 Create PV claim and define how much space you need.
-  - The claim then attached to the pod.
+  - 3 The claim then attached to the pod.

-<br> **3.
-Storage Classes** - It creates the PV automatically to satisfy a PersistentVolumeClaim (PVC) for example create a sstorage calss using azure-file
+- **3. Storage Classes** - It creates the PV automatically to satisfy a PersistentVolumeClaim (PVC) for example create a sstorage calss using azure-file

 > [!important]
 > **Question: Name few types of volumes?**